+- All educational institutions, along with bars, nightclubs, cinema theaters, and entertainment venues will also remain closed.
+Religious leaders have announced the temporary closure of all places of worship. - The government has declared a state of emergency and nationwide lockdown from March 28.
+It also announced a night-time curfew for Niamey from 19:00 to 06:00 (local time) from March 28. - UPDATE: The government confirmed 64 cases on April 8. - UPDATE: The US Embassy announced a repatriation flight scheduled on April 10.

+• Authorities have halted all international flights to take effect on March 23.

-- The government has shut down all land borders and announced a one-month lockdown on March 23. - All tertiary institutions and unity colleges are closed as per the order of the federal government. - The authorities have ordered police personnel to only detain suspects for the most serious offenses. - Dana Air, Air Peace, and Arik Air suspended operations.
-Dana Air suspended flights from March 25 for two weeks, while Air Peace suspensions began on March 27 for 23 days. - The government announced the cessation of all movement in Lagos, and Abuja Federal Capital Territory for a period of 14 days effective from March 30. - The petroleum regulator has ordered all oil and gas companies to reduce non-essential staff and move to 28-day staff rotations on March 29. - The Chief Justice of Nigeria extended the suspension of all court sittings for 14 days on April 6. - President Mohammadu Buhari announced a two week extension to the lockdown in Lagos, Abuja, and Ogun states on April 13 due to the unexpected spike in cases. - The government announced that southwestern states, including Ekiti, Lagos, Ogun, Ondo, Osun and Oyo, jointly closed borders and announced the mandatory wearing of masks in all public spaces, effective from April 24. - Imo State's governor imposed an indefinite curfew from 18:00 (local time) to 06:00 across the state, on April 18. - UPDATE: The government announced 86 new cases, as well as four recoveries and two additional deaths. - UPDATE: The Ebonyi State authorities imposed a curfew between 19:00-07:00 on April 19.
+- The government has shut down all land borders and announced a one-month lockdown on March 23. - All tertiary institutions and unity colleges are closed as per the order of the federal government. - The authorities have ordered police personnel to only detain suspects for the most serious offenses.

+Dana Air, Air Peace, and Arik Air suspended operations.
+Dana Air suspended flights from March 25 for two weeks, while Air Peace suspensions began on March 27 for 23 days.

+- The government announced the cessation of all movement in Lagos, and Abuja Federal Capital Territory for a period of 14 days effective from March 30. - The petroleum regulator has ordered all oil and gas companies to reduce nonessential staff and move to 28-day staff rotations on March 29. - The authorities announced six new cases on April 6. - The Chief Justice of Nigeria extended the suspension of all court sittings, due to expire on April 7, for 14 days on April 6. - The government confirmed 16 additional cases on April 7. - The Plateau State government announced a six day total lockdown in order to carry out fumigation efforts effective April 9, on April 7. - UPDATE: The government confirmed 22 cases, nine recoveries and one death on April 8.